stevelang789/soccer-league-table/README.md

 - AngularClient
 - WebApi

-Highlights: The methods in the Domain classes are entirely without side-effects ("pure" in a functional sense).
+Highlights: Business logic is centralised in the Domain classes; the methods are entirely without side-effects ("pure" in a functional sense).
 Therefore business logic is able to be unit-tested without necessitating the use of Dependency Injection and mocking.